jpjones76/SeisIO.jl/docs/src/Appendices/function_list.rst

 #################
 This appendix covers utility functions that belong in no other category.

-.. function:: ?RESP_wont_read

 .. function:: d2u(DT::DateTime)

 Aliased to ``Dates.datetime2unix``.

-Keyword ``hc_new`` specifies the new critical damping constant.
-Keyword ``C`` specifies an array of channel numbers on which to operate; by default, every channel with fs > 0.0 is affected.

 .. function:: fctoresp(fc, c)